 I recently saw a faith-based film that was about a group of Christians who were setting up a new church and, you guessed it… their view on the end of the world.
 The craftsmanship of this film was subpar, and you could see it in every frame.
 The costumes, the cinematography, the acting, story and direction all looked amateur.
 However, the budget on the film was quite healthy.
 In fact, the budget was bigger than “Moonlight” and “Manchester by the Sea” combined.
 Both of those were academy award winning films in 2017.

 Attend any screenwriting workshop and what you will be told is that your work should be seen by professionals.
 This is how you grow.
 If the only people who read your script or see your film are your parents, spouse, and church family, then you aren’t taking your craft seriously.
 You need to have it properly critiqued by those who do this for a living.
 That’s how you get better.
 If you really want to tell stories that change the world, then your stories should be crafted better than what the world creates.

 Is it hard?
 Yes.
 But this is what the pros do.

 Points to Highlight:

-- Laziness is a state of defeat: When asked what was the biggest obstacle facing christian creators, Mr. Satterlund flat out says “Laziness” don’t use time, money, or resources as an excuse.
+- Laziness is a state of defeat: When asked what was the biggest obstacle facing Christian creators, Mr. Satterlund flat out says “Laziness” don’t use time, money, or resources as an excuse.
 As a creator, use whatever is at your disposal to be able to create.
-The excuse that your conference have “no vision”, your church is boring, or you don’t have resources is just a cover up for laziness and lack of drive.
+The excuse that your conference has “no vision”, your church is boring, or you don’t have resources is just a cover-up for laziness and lack of drive.
 Stop criticizing culture and start creating it!